Answers to all kinds of questions, even the un-frequent ones.

 Who do I need to contact for assistance with getting logged in on the A+ Mobile app?

-Is Touch ID available for my device?
+Is Touch ID available for my iOS device?
 If so, how can I turn it on?

 To turn it on with your device, you must set it up from within the iOS.
-On the device you wish to set up, go to Settings > Touch ID > New Touch ID.
+On the device, go to Settings > Touch ID > New Touch ID.

 Please note that only one Touch ID is permitted per device.
 Multiple users cannot use Touch ID on the same device even if they have different logins/accounts.GET STARTED